Southeast Asia Expected To Experience The Fastest Growth In E-Commerce Sales In 2022

 Leaders In The Space

-According to an article by Inside Monkey, in 2021 the Chinese e-commerce giant Alibaba Group Holdings Ltd. BABA was first in terms of online retail sales as its subsidiaries Taobao.com and Tmall.com accounted for 15% and 14% of the global market, respectively.
-The Seattle-based e-commerce company Amazon.com Inc. AMZN came in second, taking 13% of global retail sales.
+According to an article by Inside Monkey, in 2021 the Chinese e-commerce giant Alibaba Group Holdings Ltd. (NYSE:BABA) was first in terms of online retail sales as its subsidiaries Taobao.com and Tmall.com accounted for 15% and 14% of the global market, respectively.
+The Seattle-based e-commerce company Amazon.com Inc. (NASDAQ:AMZN) came in second, taking 13% of global retail sales.

-In terms of monthly traffic in 2022, Amazon ranks first, with a monthly traffic average of about 3.13 billion visitors, followed by eBay Inc. EBAY with 596 million and Walmart Inc. WMT with 571 million.
+In terms of monthly traffic in 2022, Amazon ranks first, with a monthly traffic average of about 3.13 billion visitors, followed by eBay Inc. (NASDAQ:EBAY) with 596 million and Walmart Inc. (NYSE:WMT) with 571 million.

 Regions Experiencing Significant E-Commerce Growth